GAO report highlights success of ADM’s ethanol CCS project @EthanolMagazine

 GAO report highlights success of ADM’s ethanol CCS project

-Archer Daniels Midland’s ethanol carbon capture and sequestration (CCS) project is one of several U.S. Department of Energy-supported CCS demonstrations projects addressed in a report published by the U.S. Government Accountability Office in late December.
+Archer Daniels Midland’s ethanol carbon capture and sequestration (CCS) project is one of several U.S. Department of Energy-supported CCS demonstration projects addressed in a report published by the U.S. Government Accountability Office in late December.

 The report evaluates DOE management and oversight of CCS demonstration projects funded through the American Recovery and Reinvestment Act of 2009.
 While opponents of CCS site the report as evidence that the federal government shouldn’t provide additional support to CCS technologies, the Carbon Capture Coalition has welcomed the GAO report, noting it validates important success to date and highlights opportunities to improve management and oversight of CCS demonstration projects moving foward.